ewhuang/simons_mouse/README.txt

 _________________ADDING GO NODES AND FORMATTING FOR CLUSTERING__________________
 5. Create 4 files overall, a network and real network each for a network with and without GO labels.
-Output files network_go_run_num_FOLD.txt, where run_num indicates the run number, and FOLD indicates the fold number, as we separate the GO terms into the three categories: biological process, molecular function, and cellular component.
+Output files network_go_RUNNUM.txt, where RUNNUM indicates the run number.
+For networks with GO labels, we add in the full set of MF terms.
 Other files:
-real_network_go_run_num_FOLD.txt.
+real_network_go_RUNNUM.txt.
-network_no_go_run_num_FOLD.txt, and
+network_no_go_RUNNUM.txt, and
-real_network_no_go_run_num.txt
+real_network_no_go_RUNNUM.txt

 $ python create_clustering_input.py mouse/tcga_cancers run_num
                                         -b<bootstrap-optional>